With a CollegeXpress profile, you can:

 Davidson College was founded as a "manual labor" institution in 1837, meaning that students paid for their education by tending crops and livestock.
 They didn't enjoy the duty much, however, and tuition charges were instated within a very few years.

-At Davidson College, having your cake and eating it too has since 1930 required two fleet feet!
+At Davidson College, having your cake and eating it too has, since 1930, required two fleet feet!
 The college annually challenges its incoming students to win their own dessert at the Cake Race, which is the concluding event of Orientation activities.
 Men and women run separate 1.7 mile races to win one of about 200 cakes on a first finished, first served basis.

 In the Davidson College archives is an Arabic Bible that belonged to Omar Ibn Sayyid, a Muslim African slave who lived in the southern states in the early 1800s.
 He was likely the most educated slave in North Carolina, as well as the author of the only known slave autobiography written in a native language.
-His 1811 Bible was donated to Davidson in 1871.

 With its founding in 1830, Randolph-Macon College is the oldest school affiliated with the Methodist church in the country.